S3RK4L/api-calls-js/README.md

 - Countries in the dropdown have now been ordered alphabetically
 - Select any country from the dropdown, and the country's flag and currency is displayed

+Ideas:
+- Countries quiz
+- All countries displayed initially with basic info - pagination could be used - select a country to view more information - filters/sort by / search for country

 ###### Skills demonstrated
 - JavaScript
 - RESTful API